wholder/SplineDraw/README.md

 # SplineDraw

 SplineDraw is a test program I wrote to explore converting Catmull-Rom plins to Bezier curves.
-This could was a prototyle for similar code I later added to my [LaserCut](https://github.com/wholder/LaserCut) program as a way to draw and the laser cut freeform shapes.
+This project was a prototyle for similar code I later added to my [LaserCut](https://github.com/wholder/LaserCut) program as a way to draw and the laser cut freeform shapes.

 ## Credit and Thanks